xapian/xapian/xapian-applications/omega/docs/overview.rst

 * Perl POD documentation (.pl, .pm, .pod) if pod2text is available
 * reStructured text (.rst, .rest) if rst2html is available (comes with docutils)
+* Markdown (.md, .markdown) if markdown is available
 * TeX DVI files (.dvi) if catdvi is available
 * DjVu files (.djv, .djvu) if djvutxt is available
 * XPS files (.xps) if unzip is available